Iberdrola: Post-WWII

+In 1944 Hidroeléctrica Ibérica and Saltos del Duero merged to form Iberduero.

 In 1955, the South of Scotland Electricity Board (SSEB) came into being, paving the way for the creation of ScottishPower four decades later, in 1990.
 Two years after that, Hidroeléctrica Española and Iberduero merged to form Iberdrola.
 In the latter part of the 20th century, Iberdrola began expanding into Latin America, mainly Mexico and Brazil.

 With ScottishPower and Iberdrola formed in Europe, in 1998 Energy East Corporation came into being in the US following New York State Electric & Gas's acquisition of Central Maine Power, Southern Connecticut Gas Company, Connecticut Natural Gas Company, Berkshire Gas Company and RGS Energy Group (the parent of Rochester Gas & Electric).
 Following the arrival of Jose Ignacio Sanchez Galan in 2001 Iberdrola began focusing on renewable energy.
 In 2007, the company continued its international expansion, increasing its presence in the UK and the US via the integration of ScottishPower and Energy East.
-Iberdrola has faced several merger attempts and made additional acquisitions:
+As a culmination of his commitment to renewable energy, Jose Ignacio Sanchez Galan has received the ESG Leadership Award from The Foreign Policy Association in New York, which recognizes leaders most committed to ESG principles.